 - 12.1.
-Stewards and security personnel shall supervise compliance with the valid social distancing regulations in the guest areas (if required, by additional mobile patrols), ensure people do not bunch up to form larger groups in the waiting areas, in the breaks, in front of the sanitary facilities and in/at the catering facilities, and disperse such groups if they should form.
-Should a dangerous situation arise where the valid social distancing regulations cannot be complied with, all persons present are to put on the personal face mask they are required to carry with them at all times. - 12.2.
+Stewards and security personnel are to supervise compliance with the valid social distancing regulations and the obligation to wear a mask of medical standard, and prevent (if necessary, by additional mobile patrols) the formation of queues of people, and disperse larger groups if they should form in the waiting areas, in the breaks, in front of the sanitary facilities, and in/at the catering facilities. - 12.2.
 Where possible the security processes and procedures for admission are to be changed to contactless checks (body scanners / metal detectors). - 12.3.
 Access to all areas/zones/rooms is to be checked by stewards and security staff.
-Where necessary, ushers are to assist in controlling the flow of guests taking or leaving their seats in seating areas.

-12.4.
-For the entire duration of the production of the event, stewards and security personnel are to ensure that no unauthorized person can enter the event premises.
-12.5.
-Should a bag check be required, sufficiently large spaces are to be provided with separate pedestrian flow systems to control access.
-12.6.
+Where necessary, ushers are to assist in controlling the flow of guests taking or leaving their seats in seating areas. - 12.4.
+For the entire duration of the production of the event, stewards and security personnel are to ensure that no unauthorized person can enter the event premises. - 12.5.
+Should a bag check be required, sufficiently large spaces are to be provided with separate pedestrian flow systems to control access. - 12.6.
 The actual checking process has to be spatially/temporally staggered.
 The guests are to empty their bags themselves.
 The security personnel shall conduct a visual check.
-Guests are responsible for repacking the objects after the check and to hand in objects/bags for safekeeping.
-12.7.
-The following protective equipment is to be provided for all those working as stewards or security staff: face masks, disposable gloves, and a higher frequency of regular hand disinfection.
+Guests are responsible for repacking the objects after the check and to hand in objects/bags for safekeeping. - 12.7.
+The following protective equipment is to be provided for all those working as stewards or security staff: mask of medical standard, disposable gloves, and a higher frequency of regular hand disinfection.